 \section{Introduction}

 The Milky Way's halo has long provided constraints on scenarios for the formation and evolution of our galaxy, as it contains relics from the earliest stages of the process.
-In the dominant theoretical framework of galaxy formation, in which small scale structures condense most quickly under gravity in $\Lambda$CDM, halos form early out of large numbers of minor and some major mergers, and has progressed well around Milky Way sized galaxies before the bulge and disk formation begins.
+In the dominant theoretical framework of galaxy formation, in which small scale structures condense most quickly under gravity in $\Lambda$CDM, Milky Way-like halos form early out of large numbers of minor and some major mergers, and have progressed well around the present day sized-Galaxy before the bulge and disk formation begins.

 A fundamental constraint is provided by the stellar orbital families that develop during the assembly.
-The \citet{Binney2008} velocity anisotropy parameter $\beta$ characterizes the extent to which orbits in halos are predominantly radial or tangential, and is defined through the velocity dispersions $\sigma$ of the stars in spherical coordinates $(r,\theta,\phi)$ as described in \citet[Appendix B]{Binney2008}\footnote{Different coordinate systems (e.g. Cartesian, cylindrical, spherical), symbols (e.g. $\theta$, $\phi$), and schemes (e.g. (radial, polar, azimuthal), (radial, azimuthal, polar)) are used throughout the literature, which can be a source of possible confusion. }.
+The velocity anisotropy parameter $\beta$ \citep{Binney1980,Binney2008} characterizes the extent to which orbits in halos are predominantly radial or tangential and is defined through the velocity dispersions $\sigma$ of the stars.
+Throughout this paper we use spherical coordinates $(r,\theta,\phi)$ as described in \citet[Appendix B]{Binney2008}\footnote{Different coordinate systems (e.g. Cartesian, cylindrical, spherical), symbols (e.g. $\theta$, $\phi$), and schemes (e.g. (radial, polar, azimuthal), (radial, azimuthal, polar)) are used throughout the literature, which can be a source of possible confusion. }.
 In this system, the anisotropy parameter is defined as